wp-plugins/smartbroker/readme.txt

 6. A search-by-reference number box, using theme 'ui-darkness'

 == Changelog ==
+= 4.0 =
+* Added 'Clean' theme options to integrate more easily with WP themes
+* Update of Readme.txt to help first-time users
+* Removed support for [sb_featured]

 = 3.1.3 =
 * Small bug fix - occasionally 'Find out more' form would not display correctly